Maxvandermeij/az204webapp/README.md

 az webapp deployment source config-zip -g $rgname -n $appname --src CPULoadArchive.Zip
 ```

-Now help me get the CPU load up, be creative: www.maxtips.nl/Prime?searchLimit=10000000     <br>
+Now help me increase the load on the Web app, be creative, try to get it down by talking to the following url: maxtips.nl/Prime?searchLimit=10000000     <br>
-I'll keep the monitor up to see the changes.
+I'll keep the resource monitor up to see the changes.

 --------------------
 6..Cleanup